efrei-paris-sud/lab-one-2019/README.md

  3- Put the circut's schematics (Connection diagram) inside `README.md`

- - You can search for an online markdown editor or use [StackEdit.io](https://stackedit.io/app) for prettifying of your `README.md` file.
+ - You can search for an online markdown editor or use [StackEdit.io](https://stackedit.io/app) for prettifying your `README.md` file.

  # Exercise - Deadline=11/11/2019 23:59:59
  Make a folder(`Lab/1/Excercise`) in your team's repository and put all your exercises on it .